chapmanu/fragmentions/README.md

 </article>
 ```

-In another example, a `##★★★★☆` unicode fragmention matches a 4/5 star rating.
+In another example, a `##★★★★☆` unicode fragmention would jump to the 4/5 star rating.

 ```html
 <abbr class="rating" title="4" tabindex="0">★★★★☆</abbr>
 ```

 ## JavaScript polyfill

-The [fragmention polyfill](https://github.com/chapmanu/fragmentions/blob/master/script.js) allows documents to respond to fragmentions.
-When a fragmention is detected, the document is searched for matching text.
-If and when a match is found, the window scrolls to and focuses on that element.
+The [fragmention polyfill](https://github.com/chapmanu/fragmentions/blob/master/fragmention.js) lets documents respond to fragmentions.
+When a fragmention is detected, the document is searched for its matching text.
+If a match is found, the window jumps to its corresponding element, adding a `fragmention` attribute for styling.

+Additionally, the location object is given a fragmention property.

 ### Browser support

 The fragmention polyfill has been successfully tested in desktop Chrome, Firefox, Safari, Opera, and Internet Explorer, as well as Firefox on Android and Safari on iOS.
 Legacy Internet Explorer 8 is also supported, but marked as deprecated.

+<small>Notes: The script is less than 500 bytes when uglified and gzipped.
+If existing fragmention support is detected on the location object, the polyfill is ignored.
+To work around an issue with Firefox decoding location hash, location href is used to interpret fragmentions instead.
+To work around various issues with old IE, light hacking ensues.</small>

 ## Chrome extension

-The [fragmention extension](https://chrome.google.com/webstore/detail/fragmentions/pgajkeekgcmgglngchhmcmnkffnhihck) for Google Chrome allows documents to respond to fragmentions, duplicating the functionality of the JavaScript polyfill.
+The [fragmention extension](https://chrome.google.com/webstore/detail/fragmentions/pgajkeekgcmgglngchhmcmnkffnhihck) for Google Chrome lets documents to respond to fragmentions, duplicating the functionality of the JavaScript polyfill.

 ## Challenges